Introduction

 OUR OPINION

-Examining the implied volatility (IV) from the option chain, we observe that the At-The-Money (ATM) IV has shown a consistent upward trend over the past months.
-Starting from 17.773% on June 2, 2025, it has steadily increased to 22.292% by December 31, 2025.
+Examining the implied volatility (IV) from the option chain, we observe that the At-The-Money (ATM) IV has shown a gradual upward trend over the past two years.
+Starting from 14.48% on June 13, 2025, it has increased to 16.52% by December 17, 2027.
 This trend suggests a contango structure, where long-term IV is higher than short-term IV, indicating a market expectation of increasing volatility over time.
 Such a structure typically favors short-term volatility positions, as the market anticipates higher volatility in the future.

 The cumulative analysis of days where IV has remained below 20 reveals a pattern of volatility clustering.
 The data shows that the IV has been below this threshold for extended periods, with occasional spikes above 20.
 This low-volatility environment can be beneficial for certain trading strategies, such as selling options to capture premium, given the reduced risk of large price swings.
 However, when the count of days below 20 resets to zero, indicating a rise in IV, it presents both risks and opportunities.
 A high IV environment increases the potential for selling opportunities, as options premiums are elevated, but also necessitates caution due to increased market uncertainty.